bioinfo-pf-curie/smartseq3/README.md

   --genomeAnnotationPath [file]      Path  to genome annotation folder

   Other options:
-    --outdir [file]               The output directory where the results will be saved -name [str]                   Name for the pipeline run.
+    --outDir [file]               The output directory where the results will be saved -name [str]                   Name for the pipeline run.
 If not specified, Nextflow will automatically generate a random mnemonic

   =======================================================